 Okay, let’s get the skeptics out of the way.
 Some folks argue that what we call “dogs” weren’t technically around 26,000 years ago.
 They might’ve been proto-dogs.
 Domesticated wolves.
 Fuzzy gray areas in taxonomy.
 But the tracks weren’t wolf tracks, not exactly.
 Their shape and depth suggest a creature already adapting to life with humans.
 Shorter snouts.
 Smaller sizes.
 Not just scavengers anymore, but companions.

 Either way, semantics don’t dull the impact.
 It’s the intent that moves us.
 Something about that side-by-side movement screams familiarity.
 Partnership.
 Trust.
+Wild wolves don’t casually stroll through dark caves with human children.
+Whatever this creature was, it had crossed a threshold.
+It had chosen proximity over survival instinct.

 Why Were They Walking There?